Ruddickmg/js-wars/README.md

 this repo is a bit behind, but you can see the game functioning @ http://www.jswars.com/

-login with facebook test user:
+login with facebook test users (there are two in since at least two players are required to play):

 Email: testy_abhaawg_mctesterson@tfbnw.net
 Password: testing321